Steigenberger Hotel De Saxe

 At First Glance

 Now I have probably already given the game away regarding my first impressions.
 Well, that was in a photo.
 In real life, it was even better.
 The façade of the hotel just oozes quality and class and a mere scan of the area demonstrates that for location it cannot be beaten as you are alongside the Frauernkiche – Dresden’s number one attraction!

-Also alongside the hotel are a selection of classy retail shops many selling jewellery and upmarket products.
-Just a few steps from the hotel are a parade of al fresco restaurants all on the sunny lunchtime that I arrived packed with people relaxing and enjoying delicious food in the most tranquil and atmospheric of locations.
+Also alongside the hotel is a selection of classy retail shops many selling jewellery and upmarket products.
+Just a few steps from the hotel is a parade of al fresco restaurants all on the sunny lunchtime that I arrived, packed with people relaxing and enjoying delicious food in the most tranquil and atmospheric of locations.

 The hotel caters to both business and leisure clients which sometimes can taint a hotel but not here at the Steigenberger Hotel De Saxe.

 At check-in, it soon became apparent that the service and reception staff were as good as the hotel’s appearance was spectacular.
 I was swiftly checked in by staff who were not just fluent in English but also courteous, and efficient, and all provided with a smile.
 They also turned out to be a great source of city information with maps and personal knowledge to assist me with my plans.

 Across from the reception is the lobby bar and then just a few paces from the reception desk were two lifts that would take me to my chosen floor.
 As you would expect for a hotel that also caters to business clientele there is Wi-Fi available throughout.